Click here to learn more about Missions Sunday

 The Missions Committee meets every other month to lead Grace Anglican's vision to partner with individuals and organizations for the advancement of the Kingdom of God globally.
 This team fosters strategic initiatives, congregational mobilization and education, and financial administration.
 We are always looking for leaders who want to join this dynamic team.
 If you are interested, please contact the committee chair, Dave Garmus.

 Take a look through the passport below to see each individual, family and project we support.
 Contact information is provided with specific prayer requests on each page to help you support these wonderful projects in prayer.

 Download the Passport to Missions and sign up for global mission opportunities here.

-This is an opportunity to do hands-on support work for global missionaries.
+Prayer and Care Teams (PAC) are an opportunity to do hands-on support work for global missionaries.
 These teams "adopt a missionary" by committing to pray for their missionary regularly, communicating to them via Skype or letters, sending care packages, and helping support them when they return home for visits.
-If you are interested in more information about joining a PAC team, please contact Steve and Paula Starnes.
+If you are interested in more information about joining a PAC team, please contact Dave Garmus.

 Our Global Partners in Mission:

 This organization exists to glorify God by establishing churches among least-reached Buddhists, Hindus, Muslims and other people groups worldwide.
 We support the International Director, Brent McHugh and his wife Kim financially, as well as support a number of their global initiatives such as leadership development and the Syrian Refugee Crisis.